sconklin/hsvinfo/info.md

 If you're going to rent a car and have the time, you can often save significantly by comparing flights into Nashville, TN (BNA) or Birmingham, AL (BHM).
 These are each about a two hour drive from the conference hotel.
 Southwest flies into both of these airports.

-[Amtrak has a station in Birmingham also](https://www.amtrak.com/stations/bhm), so you can take a train and rent a car.
+[Amtrak has a station in Birmingham](https://www.amtrak.com/stations/bhm), so you can take a train and rent a car.
 [Here's a route map](https://www.amtrak.com/content/dam/projects/dotcom/english/public/documents/Maps/Amtrak-System-Map-1018.pdf).

 ## Transit within Huntsville